Location

 place_id StringThe unique place identifier of the location.

-street_number StringThe column's street building number value.
+street_number StringThe location's street number.

-street_short StringThe column's shortened street value.
+street_short StringThe location's shortened street value.

 text StringThe column's value as text.
+Returns "" if the column has an empty value.

 type ColumnType!The column's type.